 - Working with Powerful Thinking to share information to enable (anonymous) annual reporting for the industry.

-Please find below information on what we’re currently doing to manage and mitigate the impact of Just So Festival on the environment.
-We know there’s lots more to be done and in 2016 we aim to get better at measuring our carbon emissions, fuel consumption and waste management so that we can produce a more comprehensive action plan for the future.
+Below you can find information on what we’re currently doing to manage and mitigate the impact of Just So Festival on the environment.
+We know there’s lots more to be done and in 2019 we aim to get better at understanding and measuring our fuel consumption, continuing to improve recycling rates and reduce our travel related emissions.
+We will produce a more comprehensive action plan for the future and continue to programme arts that have an environmental message at their core.
+We’ll also continue to invite other environmental charities to attend Just So Festival to promote their messages, in the past we’ve been joined by Greepeace, the Woodland Trust and the RSPB.

 We encourage our audience to offset their carbon emissions from their travel to the festival with a donation option at the point of ticket purchase.
-Donations go to certified carbon reduction projects through the Energy Revolution campaign, organised by Powerful Thinking.
+Last year travellers to Just So balanced the CO2 from 29,312 travel miles with Energy Revolution.
+100% of all donations have gone to Solar for Schools, a project that helps schools install solar panels & teaches kids about a low carbon future.

 We aim to build site decor and props so that they can be re-used in future years.